CBM Calculator for Shipping

 - 45′ High Cube Dry Container: capacity 3043 cu ft

 Dry containers 20' and 40' (general purpose) are sufficient for a broad class of cargo.
 Usually made of steel or aluminum, they have exactly the same width and hight, and differ only in length.
-This is by a great deal the most common type of container.
+These are, by a significant margin, the most common types of container.

-Around one feet taller, high cube dry containers are considered to be a bit more suitable for voluminous but light articles.
+Around one foot taller, high cube dry containers are considered to be a bit more suitable for voluminous but light articles.

 Both of these types of containers are multi-modal.
 This means that they can be transited by ship, train, barge, and truck.
 Consequently, they allow for door-to-door transportation solutions.